All of our content is written by humans, not robots. Learn More

 Pro Tip: Getting your identity back after it gets stolen can get confusing.
 We give you a clear path forward in our guide on what to do if your identity is stolen.
 Our step-by-step guide takes you from filing an identity theft report to upgrading your security measures so your identity doesn’t get stolen again.

 To stand out in the competition, some providers connect you with an identity theft specialist as well.
-That way you get the money you need to recover your identity and the advice of an expert to guide you the whole way.
+They provide 24/7 support and handle a lot of the recovery process on your behalf.
+This includes contacting credit bureaus, filing police reports, and disputing fraudulent charges.
 This is one of the reasons when we tested Aura, it ended up on our list of the best identity theft protection services.

 What Does Identity Theft Insurance Cover?

 Since identity theft insurance doesn’t tend to cover your losses caused by identity theft, what exactly does it cover?
-That’s going to depend on the company you choose to insure you.
+Coverage varies by provider, but most policies reimburse expenses ranging from $25,000 to $3 million.
 But, the most common expenses that identity theft insurance covers include:

 • Case manager fees